-The decision criteria to select the specific projects under the Texas Coastal Water Quality program would include, but are not limited to, the following: (1) addresses issues presented in the program proposal; (2) amounts of funds available for the program; (3) readiness; (4) leveraging opportunities; (5) scalability; (6) risk-benefit ratio; and (7) distribution of funds across the Texas coastline.
-The process to select projects would include the requirement that projects will have to have been already vetted through Texas' prior efforts to develop the 2019 Planning Framework or through other public processes such as the TGLO's Coastal Resiliency Master Plan, or NRDA- and NFWF-related activities.
-Notification of the projects selected to funds would be posted on the Texas RESTORE website.
+The decision criteria to select the specific projects under the Texas Coastal Water Quality program will include, but are not limited to, the following: (1) addresses issues presented in the program proposal; (2) amounts of funds available for the program; (3) readiness; (4) leveraging opportunities; (5) scalability; (6) risk-benefit ratio; and (7) distribution of funds across the Texas coastline.
+The process to select projects will include the requirement that projects will have to have been already vetted through Texas' prior efforts to develop the 2019 Planning Framework or through other public processes such as the TGLO's Coastal Resiliency Master Plan, or NRDA- and NFWF-related activities.
+Notification of the projects selected to funds will be posted on the Texas RESTORE website.

-The planning component of this program would be covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
-The implementation component is currently proposed for FPL Category 2.
-Texas is collaborating with federal member agencies to address the environmental laws applicable to the approval of implementation funding for this program.
-This may be accomplished before a Council vote on FPL 3b, in which case the final document will incorporate any changes in implementation funding from Category 2 to Category 1 and will provide a link to the associated environmental compliance documentation.
-In the event that implementation activities remain in Category 2 in the final, approved FPL 3b, those activities would be moved into Category 1 through the formal Council review and amendment process as described in the "FPL Categories" section of this document.
+The planning component of this program is covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
+The implementation component is in FPL Category 2.
+The implementation activities in Category 2 may be moved into Category 1 through the formal Council review and amendment process as described in the "FPL Categories" section of this document.